rachelbaker/Async-Social-Sharing/readme.txt

 == Changelog ==

+== 1.2.0 ==
+Combined function for plugin's script and style loading.
+Fixed bug that was generating a PHP error when no options were set.
+Tested with WordPress 3.4.1

 == 1.1.0 ==
 Added Display Options to plugin to allow sharing widgets to be displayed on blog and archive pages.